Preecha Chanapai: Experience during the October 14 Uprising

-He recalled that although he wasn't deeply involved in politics like his friend Yuenyong Opakul, he had personally witnessed one of the most significant and violent moments in Thailand's modern history, the October 14, 1973 uprising.
+Chanapai recalled that although he wasn't deeply involved in politics like his friend Yuenyong Opakul, he had personally witnessed one of the most significant and violent moments in Thailand's modern history, the October 14, 1973, uprising.

 At the time, Chanapai was only 16 years old and a student at Uthenthawai School of Mechanics, participating solely as an observer.
 During the protest, one of his female classmates threw a rock at the soldiers, escalating the situation.
 The clashes became violent and were reported live on television.
 His father, who was already ill and resting at home, saw the news and was so worried about him that he went into shock and lost consciousness.

-When he returned home and found out, Chanapai and his brother-in-law tried to rush his father to the Siriraj Hospital.
-But no taxi would accept them.
+When he returned home and found out, Chanapai and his brother-in-law tried to rush his father to the Siriraj Hospital, but no taxi would accept them.
 Desperate, he had to block traffic, nearly hijacking a taxi, to finally get one to take them.

 Even at the hospital, the violence continued.
 Soldiers came searching for protesters, most of whom were university students.
 One doctor helped him avoid arrest by handing him a lab coat to disguise himself.

 That same day, his father died shortly after being admitted to the hospital.
 That night, overwhelmed by grief and exhaustion, he cried for his father's death before falling asleep alongside the other medical students, only to be haunted by dreams of his father's passing throughout the night.

 The next day, he walked barefoot back home, passing the ruined streets of Ratchadamnoen Avenue and the Democracy Monument, scars left behind by the protest's violent suppression.

 This experience left a profound impact on him, marking his transition into full adulthood and ultimately inspiring his path into phleng phuea chiwit.

-This episode of his life was later portrayed in the 2013 film, Young Bao The Movie.
+This episode of his life was later portrayed in the 2013 film, Young Bao: The Movie.
 His character was represented by Arak "Pe Slur" Amornsupasiri.